- News & Events

 "While historians are hesitant to brand any study as the final word on a particular topic, it is hard to imagine anyone producing a piece of scholarship on this topic that would eclipse Dorn's masterfully crafted chronicle."—Jonathan A. Noyalas, Civil War News

-"For those interested in the voluminous records left by nineteenth-century Episcopal leadership, Dorn's book will be the place to look first: his research is, quite simply, prodigious."—Luke E. Harlow, The Journal of Southern Religion
+"For those interested in the voluminous records left by nineteenth-century Episcopal leadership, Dorn's book will be the place to look first: his research is, quite simply, prodigious."—Luke E. Harlow, Journal of Southern Religion

 "In Challenges on the Emmaus Road, Felder Dorn provides us with a treasure trove of information about the Episcopal Church and slavery during the period surrounding the Civil War.
 His profiles of the bishops of the church, particularly in the slaveholding states, are fair, comprehensive and meticulously documented.
 He writes with great clarity, allowing readers to make their own conclusions."—The Rev. Andrew G. Kadel, director of the Christoph Keller, Jr. Library of the General Theological Seminary of the Episcopal Church, New York.